 This is a brand that lots of people are working on making.
-That said you still it’s ideal to get help building your personal brand, before trying to build something like Uthena.
+That said, it’s still ideal to get help building your personal brand before trying to build something like Uthena.

 It takes a lot more cleverness, inside it takes a lot more effort to build a great company brand versus just building yourself.

-If you are wondering, well how do I brand with my name…
+If you are wondering, well how do I brand my name…

-Ideally, you want to brand in a way with your name that when anyone searches for it will always guide it to you on the first result.
+Ideally, you want to brand in a way with your name that when anyone searches for it will always guide you on the first result.

 You could also abbreviate things you could have something like Jsmith.com, or you can get creative with it, you can use a nickname.

-My name’s not actually Jerry.
+My name’s not Jerry.
 It’s a nickname.
-Thus, I’ve used Jerry Banfield for my personal branding because there’s when I started out, there was only one other Jerry Banfield Facebook profile, which you can’t even find now, because there’s so much of my branding, clogging up the search results.
+I used Jerry Banfield for personal branding because that’s when I started out, there was only one other Jerry Banfield Facebook profile, which you can’t even find now, because there’s so much of my branding, clogging up the search results.